top of page

 Interview with Mila Rosha

-An interview with Mila Rosha a multifaceted artist.
+An interview with Mila Rosha: A Multifaceted Artist

 What initially sparked your interest in pursuing art, and how has your journey evolved since then?

 I've been interested in art for as long as I can remember.
-My mother saved some drawings of mine where I tried to copy images from postcards as young as 4 years old.
-But I remember being truly struck by Albrecht Dürer's work.
+My mother saved some drawings of mine where I tried to copy images from postcards as young as four years old.
+However, I remember being truly struck by Albrecht Dürer's work.
 His engravings resonated with me and shaped all my artistic preferences.

 I remember being truly struck by Albrecht Dürer's work.
 His engravings resonated with me and shaped all my artistic preferences.